tyszw/tyszw.github.io/content/_index.md

           size: cover
           position: center
           parallax: false

   - block: markdown
     content:
       title: '📚 My Research'
       subtitle: ''
       text: |-
+        Under cpnstruction
-        Use this area to speak to your mission.
+        # Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        # I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        # Please reach out to collaborate 😃
     design:
       columns: '1'
+  # - block: collection
+  #   id: papers
+  #   content:
+  #     title: Featured Publications
+  #     filters:
+  #       folders:
+  #         - publication
+  #       featured_only: true
+  #   design:
+  #     view: article-grid
+  #     columns: 2

   - block: collection
-    id: papers
     content:
-      title: Featured Publications
-      filters:
-        folders:
-          - publication
-        featured_only: true
-    design:
-      view: article-grid
-      columns: 2
-  - block: collection
-    content:
+      id: papers   # メニューバーとリンク
-      title: Recent Publications
+      title: Publications
       text: ""
       filters:
         folders: